12345678Vv/Data-Code-Project/README.md

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
+- This project was inspired by my project requirements, cityscapes and motherboards slightly looking like a little city.
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to Andrew Stapleton for his help in assisting my understanding and resolving of issues in my code preventing it running.

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+Created by [@12345678Vv](vanessa.radovan@student.uts.edu.au) - feel free to contact me if necessary!